AlexanderMaxRanabel/AlexanderMaxRanabel/README.md

 AlpHax.
 A Hacked Cient For Minecraft
 Seagull.
 A Reliable and Fast Package Manager[PRIVATE] CWC OS.
-My Own Linux Distro which is designed to work with Seagull
+My Own Linux Distro which is designed to work with Seagull FreeGo.
+A Fork OF Golang which allows unsafe typing and a c++ like Syntax